hailinzeng/hailinzeng.github.com/_posts/2014-06-20-bash-split-log-every-10-minute.md

 We have a system which logs all http request, including timestamp, client ip, server ip, http status and url.

-We have three machine collecting these logs, and deployed a job on strom to merge them all and do completely analysis.
+We have three machine collecting these logs, and deployed a job on storm to merge them all and do completely analysis.

     machine A logs \
     machine B logs -> flume -> kafaka -> storm